pjgg/streamsPlayGround/basicExamples/README.md

 Comparison between Java 8  Stream API and GS Collections through JMH micro benchmark.

-Java 8 has come with a lot of new features as declarative functional programming functions (Lamdba expressions), completableFutures (fixing java 7 futures, locking thread behavior), or the new Streams API, that it's a new way to handler collections and manage parallelism.
+Java 8 has come with a lot of new features as declarative functional programming (Lamdba expressions), completableFutures (fixing java 7 futures, locking thread behavior), or the new Streams API, that it's a new way to handler collections and manage parallelism.

 In this module I will be focus in Streams API, more in detail I would like to compare Java 8 VS Gs Collections VS iterating model.